YaoAnbang/YaoAnbang.github.io/_pages/about.md

 + 5 Intel China Quarterly Awards in 2017~2020
 + Intel Global Inventor 2018, 1 out of ~8000 Employees of Intel China
 + Intel China Employee of the Year Award 2017
-+ Top-1 Inventor of Intel Labs 2017 (having 34 PCT/US patents approved and filed in one single year, and keeping the highest record until now), 1 out of over 700 Research Scientists of Intel Labs
++ Top-1 Inventor of Intel Labs 2017 (having 34 PCT/US patents approved and filed in one single year, and keeping the highest record until now), 1 out of ~800 Research Scientists of Intel Labs
 + Intel i360 Design Hero Award 2017, the Highest Annual Business Award of Intel IoTG Asian Region
 + Intel China Award 2017/2016, the Highest Annual Team Award of Intel China
 + Gordy Award 2016/2015/2014 (named after Intel's co-founder Gordon Earle Moore), the Highest Annual Research Award of Intel Labs
 + Tsinghua-JiangZhen Scholarship 2009, the Highest Scholarship of School of Information Science and Technology
-+ Tsinghua-Toshiba Scholarship 2008, First Class
++ Tsinghua-Toshiba Scholarship 2008, the First Class
-+ Tsinghua-AHaiFa Scholarship 2005, First Class
++ Tsinghua-AHaiFa Scholarship 2005, the First Class

 Academic Service
 =====